RadMap/documentation/source/user_guide.rst

     The decay scheme of an isotope is that of a nucleus in its ground state.
 Currently you cannot directly specify an excited state of an isotope.
-Thus 99Tc will not yield the dose rate of the common metastable state of 99mTc.
-Selecting 137Cs will however yield the expected dose rate since the Cs nucleus will decay to the metastable state 137mBa.
+Thus :sup:`99` Tc will not yield the dose rate of the common metastable state of :sup:`99m`\ Tc.
+Selecting :sup:`137`\ Cs will however yield the expected dose rate since the Cs nucleus will decay to the metastable state :sup:`137m`\ Ba.

 We also have an option to simulate the entire decay chain of an isotope.
 In this case the decay products of the primary isotope will be tracked